Ph.D. Program Graduates

 Brody Bluemel, Ph.D.

-Parallel corpora and pedagogy: Enhancing Chinese foreign language learning experience through parallel corpus technology
+Parallel corpora and pedagogy: Enhancing Chinese foreign language learning experience through parallel corpus technology.

 Department of English, Delaware State University, Dover, DE